By Hilde Thunem (email@example.com)

 One difference though, is that the legs of the two-coloured hábrók from Haithabu must have been divided into two parts in order to dye the front and back in different colours.
-Thus, unlike the Thorsberg trousers, it must have had a seam running along both the inside and the outside of each leg.
+Thus, unlike the early Iron Age brækr, it must have had a seam running along both the inside and the outside of each leg.

-As seen above, the Thorsberg pattern make a good starting point for leistabrækr, and possibly for ökulbrækr.
-None of the reconstructions presented here have added the stockings of the "footed" trousers.
+As seen above, the Thorsberg pattern may make a good starting point for leistabrækr and ökulbrækr.
+None of the reconstructions presented here have added the stockings of the "footed" brækr.

 Nille Glæsel presents a pattern as part of her report on Viking Clothing to the Viking museum in Lofoten, Norway.

 She follows the interpretation by Margrethe Hald with the exception of the waistband, which is cut in one single piece instead of two that are sewn together.
 The front gore is also made from one piece, as per Hald's pattern.
-The original trousers have a front gore created by two pieces that have been sewn together.
+(The Thorsberg brók have a front gore created by two pieces that have been sewn together.)